themattrix/interpose/README.md

 If the original function was not located and no action was taken in the user function, the program will probably segfault.
 In most cases, that's probably what you want as it may indicate an error in the environment.

 Why not print an error message and exit, or call some user-specified handler for such an error?
 Consider the case where the user function has been modified to never call the original function; it wouldn't _matter_ if the original were invalid.
 Verification is left to the user functions for this reason.
+(In such a case, it would make even more sense to modify the 'lib' file such that the original function is never queried.)

 Requirements
 ------------